Hi, I'm excited to be your new teacher! Fill out this quick form and myself or my assistant will be in touch with you in 24 hours!

 Communication: Because I often need to give information to all of my students, I prefer email and text messages so that I can ensure everyone has the correct information.
 Each month I have a newsletter “Just a Note” which I email to parents.
 I try to text alert those parents who have indicated that they do not frequently check email.
 I am happy to take calls during my lesson office hours which are 9:30 a.m.-11:30 a.m. on Tuesday and Thursdays.

 Books: All materials I use with my students are listed on my website under the current students-Books tab with amazon links so you can easily purchase the correct book!
-You can also take the list of books to Senseney Music Store in wichita ks.

 Instrument: Before you begin lessons you need to have a good working instrument.
 While piano students can start on a keyboard, Violin Students must have an instrument that has been set up.
 Please don’t expect me to perform a miracle on a VSO…a Violin Shaped Object.

 Is it Really a Violin?
 Or Is it a VSO (Violin Shaped Object)?
 It can be difficult to tell.
 I want to be sure my students have the best possible chance to succeed however unfortunately, I have recently seen kids attempt to learn to play on instruments that are of such inferior quality that the children cannot possibly learn and the entire lesson time might be spent trying to get it in a playable condition.
 Everyone likes a good deal: usually parents are finding these inexpensive VSO instruments on EBAY or AMAZON.
+Just say NO!

 Sadly, these instruments are not bargains.
 While the price may look right, the “real” cost of this instrument may be in costly repairs, poor durability, poor tone, or worst of all, a student who is not able to succeed in lessons.
-The students may end up driving to my house 4 times a week just so I can tune it.
+The student may end up driving to my house 4 times a week just so I can tune it.
 Our local Luthier Simon McHugh refuses to work on such instruments because the cost of time outweighs the instrument.

 Here is a list of ways to tell a VSO from a real Violin.